Jeff Buckley and Australia 1995-6

 Set list: 1.
 Mood Swing Whiskey 7:31 2.
 Dream Brother 10:41 3.
 Mojo Pin 6:01 4.
 Last Goodbye 6:18 5.
 Lilac Wine (Nina Simone) 4:04 6.
 Grace 6:02 7.
 So Real 5:13 8.
 Eternal Life 7:57 9.
 What Will You Say 7:53 10.
 Kick Out The Jams (MC5) 4:49 11.
 Edna Frau 5:15 12.
 Woke Up In A Strange Place 7:56 13.
 Lover, You Should've Come Over 9:13 14.
 All Flowers In Time Bend Towards The Sun 6:06 15.
 Dink's Song (Fare The Well) (traditional) 8:10 16.
 Hallelujah (Leonard Cohen) 9:40 17.
 Vancouver 4:21 18.
 Kanga-roo (Big Star) 5:14 19.
 Instrumental 3:55.

 The latter included a version of Long Goodbye live in Sydney.
-In recent years there had been an audiophile resurgence of interest in LP recordings, and a number of version of the Grace album have appeared, of in coloured vinyl and with replica packaging from the original release.
+In recent years there had been an audiophile resurgence of interest in LP recordings, and a number of versions of the Grace album have appeared in black and coloured vinyl and with replica packaging from the original release.

 ------------------